-Making my own sausage to add to stuffing is something I like to do for Thanksgiving every year not only at home but also for our clients.
-This is a simple recipe that can be made whether you have a meat grinder or not.
+Our late chef, Brandon Foster, was a big advocate for making his own sausage to add to Thanksgiving stuffing, both at home and for Project Angel Heart clients.
+This simple recipe from Chef Brandon can be made whether you have a meat grinder or not.
 The recipe is written assuming you don’t have one, but if you do, simply substitute diced pork, grind it first, and follow the recipe from there.

 Yield: 2 pounds

 2 tablespoons garlic, minced

 In a large mixing bowl, break up the pork so that it is easy to mix by hand.